lf-lang/lf-lang.github.io/packages/documentation/copy/en/developer/Regression Tests.md

 To run all unit tests, simply run `./gradlew test`.
 Note that also the normal build tasks `./gradlew build` runs all the unit tests.

-The integration tests can be run using the `integratioTest` task.
+The integration tests can be run using the `integrationTest` task.
 However, typically it is not desired to run all tests for all targets locally as it will need the right target tooling and will take a long time.

 To run only the integration tests for one target, we provide the `targetTest` gradle task.
 For instance, you can use the following command to run all Rust tests:
 ```